 About Fair Share

-Fair Share stands for an America where everyone gets their fair share, pays their fair share, and does their fair share; and where everybody plays by the same rules.
+Fair Share stands for an America where everyone gets their fair share, does their fair share, and pays their fair share; and where everyone plays by the same rules.

 Board of Directors

 Maureen Kirk, President, Board of Directors

 Maureen Kirk (Mo) has served in key leadership roles in the public interest advocacy community for over two decades in both Oregon and Colorado.
 Her career of grassroots activism got its start while she was a student at the University of Oregon during the Reagan years.
 During her professional career in Oregon from 1989-2005, she directed campus organizing efforts on environmental and consumer issues, advocated public interest policy reform at the state legislative and local level, managed a statewide non-profit organization, and helped lead statewide ballot initiative campaigns from recycling to campaign finance reform.
 Now she provides organizational back up and support to a large network of non-profits.
 Mo is a lifelong westerner, having grown up in Idaho, lived in Oregon for twenty years, and moved to Colorado in 2006, where she lives with her husband in Littleton.

 Pete Maysmith, Treasurer, Board of Directors